 The fundamental distinction between the accumulation value and cash surrender value is any surrender charge applied to the life insurance or annuity contract.
 The total accumulated cash value in the policy is referred to as the accumulation value.
 The accumulated value less any applicable surrender charge or market value adjustment equals the cash surrender value.

-However, it is critical to recognise that surrender charges do not apply to all types of life insurance.
+However, it is critical to recognize that surrender charges do not apply to all types of life insurance.
 Furthermore, surrender charges rarely endure the length of the insurance contract, so you should understand how they function to assess how they may affect the cash value of your policy.

 Is the value of surrender the same as the value of cash?